sasadangelo/AlienInvaders/README.md

 Download the application [clicking here](https://github.com/sasadangelo/AlienInvaders/releases/download/0.0.3/alieninvaders.apk) and install it.

-# Installation from source code
+# Installation & Run from source code

 [Download and install Android Studio](http://code4projects.altervista.org/how-to-install-android-studio/).
 If you already have Android Studio installed, make sure it is at the latest level.
 Once Android Studio is up and running make sure all projects are closed (if a project is open do File->Close Project), the "Welcome to Android Studio" Panel appears.
 Select the option "Check out project from version control" and then GitHub.